yanzhicong/VAE-GAN/README.md

-# CVAEGAN
+# VAE-GAN

-This repo implements many recently emerged generative models, such as GAN, VAE, DCGAN, WGAN, WGAN-GP, and some semisupervised model such as AAE, SemiDGM, this code is just for learning the generative models and for fast developing algorithms to support various dataset.
+This repo implements many recently emerged generative models, such as GAN, VAE, DCGAN, WGAN, WGAN-GP, and some semi-supervised model such as AAE, SemiDGM, this code is just for learning the generative models and for fast developing algorithms.

 There is some problem with my code, for WGAN, I found it very likely to cause model collpase(after 30k iters on Cifar10 dataset) and the generated sample quality goes worse.
 For semi-supervised model AAE, I achieved 96% accuracy on MNIST dataset with 10 labels per class which is below the paper claimed accuracy 98.1%.
 I will keep refining this repo to support more generative and semi-supervised algorithms.